FDio/vpp/extras/libmemif/examples/example_setup_doc.md

 #### icmp_responder master icmp_responder slave

-> Example apps can only repond to ping.
-This setup creates connection between two applications using libmemif.
+> This setup creates connection between two applications using libmemif.
 Traffic functionality is the same as when connection to VPP.
-App can receive ARP/ICMP request and transmit response, but can not send ARP/ICMP request.
+App can receive ARP/ICMP request and transmit response.

 Run two instances of icmpr-epoll example.
 > If not running in container, make sure folder /run/vpp/ exists before creating memif master.